-The Fund is best suited to conservative investors interested in capitalising on the opportunities offered by investing in international, interest-bearing securities with short residual maturities, mainly denominated in euros, and in accepting a limited degree of risk.
+The Fund is suitable for risk-tolerant investors who want to make use of the opportunity to invest in North American equities, and who are willing to accept an increased level of risk.
 Depending on the extent of the possible fluctuations, the investor may have to accept capital losses when redeeming units.

-The Fund is not well suited to investors who are not willing to accept a limited degree of risk, or to those who strive for higher yield, in view of the higher risks involved.
+The Fund is not suitable for investors who are not willing to accept an increased level of risk.